Quatters/platform-for-online-internships/README.md

 "postgresql://postgres:postgres@localhost/my_db_test"
 ```

-If database is not exist it will be created automatically, migrations will
+If database not exists it will be created automatically, migrations will
-be applied and tests users will be created.
-Each unit test running under
+be applied and test users will be created.
+Each unit test runs in
-transaction which is rolled back afterwards, so you are free to do everything
+transaction which is rolled back after it ends, so you are free to do
-needed.
+everything is needed.
 At the end of test session database will be dropped.

 ---